katewhee/networking-course/_labs/tcp-client-v2.md

 - To simplify your program, all actions and text provided to your program must be sent to the server before reading the response.

-- If an action provided in a file is unknown, that line must be skipped.
-This includes blank lines.
+- If a line is malformed, it must be skipped.
+A valid line consists of an action and a non-empty message.

 - You must properly separate out the responses.